In 2023, just 21% of high school seniors met all four ACT benchmarks, while 43% failed to meet even one.

 - Emphasises prioritisation, delegation, and avoiding procrastination

-The Pomodoro Technique from the mind map can be used by a student aiming to improve ACT math by studying algebra in 25-minute focused sessions with short breaks.
-Time can then be blocked out in a weekly schedule for practice tests, apps like Google Calendar can be used for reminders, and similar tasks, such as reviewing formulas and solving equations, can be batched together.
+Time can then be blocked out in a weekly schedule for practice tests, apps like Google Calendar can be used for reminders, and similar tasks, like reviewing formulas and solving equations, can be batched together.

 Exam Revision

-Revision is considered an important part of ACT prep, and students are shown by this mind map how to use their study time well.
-It divides revision into clear parts like what, why, who, when, where, and how, so planning feels easier and less stressful.
+Revision is considered an important part of ACT prep, and this mind map shows students how to use their study time well.

 Key Features